 For those who have overcome their fear, liberated their spirit and stood up to the autocrats, liars and despots of this world, this project is dedicated.

 From the first day to the last – a darkroom project by Przemek Zajfert

 On Thursday, 24 February 2022, the world looked at me with dark eyes.
 The reality of the totalitarian system from which I had fled in the 1980s caught up with me and showed its true face.
 On that Thursday, I was overwhelmed by powerlessness, shame, hatred and also the futility of artistic creation.

 An incident from Nizhniy Novgorod shows how brutal and at the same time grotesque totalitarian systems are.
 A young woman holding a white, blank piece of paper in a public square is arrested by two policemen.

 The images are only watered very briefly, but NOT fixed enough.
 Therefore, the process of “destruction” begins immediately after the photo is taken.
 The image, under the influence of light, changes permanently, randomly and irreversibly over the years.
-The scans made of the individual images reflect the state of the photo immediately after its creation.
+The scans (shown below on this page) made of the individual images reflect the state of the photo immediately after its creation.